© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hillfort on Roddenbury Hill is a scheduled monument protected by Historic England under reference 1008804.
 View the official record →

-Roddenbury Hill is a prehistoric hillfort situated in Somerset, England.
+Roddenbury Hill is an ancient hillfort situated in Somerset, England, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008804.

 Hillfort on Roddenbury Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008804.